jwalton/rust-book-abridged/docs/ch14-more-about-cargo.md

 ## 14.1 - Customizing Builds with Release Profiles

-By default, cargo has two release profiles called `dev` and `release`. `cargo build` will build in the `dev` profile, and `cargo build --release` in the `release` profile.
+Cargo has four built-in release profiles called `dev`, `release`, `test`, and `bench`. `cargo build` will build in the `dev` profile, and `cargo build --release` in the `release` profile, and the other two are used when running tests.
 Cargo has various settings for for these profiles, which you can override in _Cargo.toml_:

 ```toml
 [profile.dev]